ElektraInitiative/libelektra/doc/usecases/elektra_web/UC_drag_n_drop.md

 ## Scenarios

-Precondition: Describe network topology
+Precondition: View configuration of an instance
 Main success scenario: User moves a key (and its subtree) to another subtree by dragging it to to the desired position.
-Alternative scenario: -
+Alternative scenario: User enters data that violates a validation rule, an error message is shown.
 Error scenario: Technical problems while persisting to the key database.
 The user is informed about the issue.
 Postcondition: The updated key structure is persisted to the database.